EXPLAINER-What is trimetazidine, the drug at the centre of Russian skater Valieva's doping drama

 By Krystal Hu

-BEIJING, Feb 11 (Reuters) - Here is what you need to know about trimetazidine, the banned drug that Russian gold medal figure skater Kamila Valieva tested positive to at the Beijing Games.
+BEIJING, Feb 11 (Reuters) - Russian star figure skater Kamila Valieva tested positive for trimetazidine before she won the team event gold medal at the Beijing Games.
+Here is what you need to know about the banned drug:

 What is trimetazidine and how is it usually used?